simonspa/corryvreckan/src/modules/EventLoaderATLASpix/README.md

 This module requires either another event loader of another detector type before which defines the event start and end times (variables `eventStart` and `eventEnd` on the clipboard) or an instance of the Metronome module which provides this information.

 ### Parameters
-* `inputDirectory`: Path to the directory containing the `data.bin` file.
+* `input_directory`: Path to the directory containing the `data.bin` file.
 This path should lead to the directory above the ALTASpix directory, as this string is added to the input directory in the module.
-* `clockCycle`: Period of the clock used to count the trigger timestamps in, defaults to `6.25ns`.
+* `clock_cycle`: Period of the clock used to count the trigger timestamps in, defaults to `6.25ns`.
-* `DUT`: Name of the DUT plane.
 * `clkdivend2`: Value of clkdivend2 register in ATLASPix specifying the speed of TS2 counter.
 Default is `0`.

 ### Plots produced